cran/fromo/README.md

 ## [20,]  2.37  2.37
 ```

-A list of the available functions:
+A list of the available running functions:

 * `running_centered` : from the current value, subtract the mean over the trailing window.
 * `running_scaled`: divide the current value by the standard deviation over the trailing window.